 Instruction to Editor: Update D6.1 P644L24 as shown below.

-A STA transmitting at and above the minimum power shall support the EVM requirements for HE-MCS 7.
+A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for HE-MCS 7 even if the HE-MCS used for the transmission is lower than HE-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for HE-MCS 7 in an HE TB PPDU.

 CID 24206